ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## TL;DR

 - Use N-Triples or HDT if you want performant machine-to-machine communication.
-- Use HDT if you have huge datasets and require high performance.
+- Use HDT if you have huge datasets and require the best performance.
 - Use JSON-LD if you want to extend your existing JSON serializer.
 - Use Turtle if you want to manually read & edit your RDF.
 - Use Notation3 if you need RDF rules.